IE-bank-team/ie-bank-infrastructure/modules/cache/redis-enterprise/database/README.md

 ### Parameter: `redisCacheEnterpriseName`

 The name of the parent Redis Cache Enterprise Cluster.
-Required if the template is used in a standalone deployment.
+Required if the template is used in a standaluno deployment.

 - Required: Yes
 - Type: string